Nicola Tesini

-Once he gave up the competitive activity at the end of 1987, he became a tester and a journalist for some Italian car magazines.
+Once he gave up the competitive activity at the end of 1987, Tesini became a tester and a journalist for some Italian car magazines.

-Still as a journalist, he competed in the champions' race of Formula 1 in 1999 in Magny Cours on cars by F.France, in two of the Andros Trophy ice racing (in 1995 and 2000 for Citroen), in a trial of the Italian Superstar championship 2004 (2nd absolute in Imola on BMW M5) and in the two editions of the 24 Hours of Nürburgring in 2004 and 2005 on Seat Leon TDi.
+Still as a journalist, Tesini competed in the champions' race of Formula 1 in 1999 in Magny Cours on cars by F.France, in two of the Andros Trophy ice racing (in 1995 and 2000 for Citroen), in a trial of the Italian Superstar championship 2004 (2nd absolute in Imola on BMW M5) and in the two editions of the 24 Hours of Nürburgring in 2004 and 2005 on Seat Leon TDi.

-In 2004 he founded the SCDT, officially importing in Italy the discipline of Drifting.
+In 2004, Tesini founded the SCDT, officially importing in Italy the discipline of Drifting.
 By this structure he achieved two international records: the regulation of the speciality under the aegis of FIA (2007) and the introduction in 2010 of a revolutionary telemetric system of data transfer (Spydrift), which can read every single moment and every single movement of the drifter and of his car.

-In 2005, on the English circuit of Silverstone, he met the Japanese pilot who gave birth to the discipline of Drifting: "Drift King" Keiichi Tsuchiya.
+In 2005, on the English circuit of Silverstone, Tesini met the Japanese pilot who gave birth to the discipline of Drifting: "Drift King" Keiichi Tsuchiya.

-Since 2006 he is the promoter of the national series SuperDrift Professional Challenge and the coordinator of the first Italian school of Drifting Drift Fun Day, born in 2004 and then supported by the SuperCarControl, the first international tutoring-school with personal-trainer Nicola Tesini, devoted to the driving of Grand Touring and road Supercars.
+Since 2006, Tesini is the promoter of the national series SuperDrift Professional Challenge and the coordinator of the first Italian school of Drifting Drift Fun Day, born in 2004 and then supported by the SuperCarControl, the first international tutoring-school with personal-trainer Nicola Tesini, devoted to the driving of Grand Touring and road Supercars.